Tanya Roberts: 1985–2005: A View to a Kill and That '70s Show

 Roberts appeared as Bond girl, geologist Stacey Sutton, in A View to a Kill (1985) with Roger Moore; the first choice for the role was Priscilla Presley.
 In the wake of this performance, Roberts was nominated for a second Razzie Award.
-Roberts's other 1980s films include Night Eyes, an erotic thriller; Body Slam (1987), an action movie set in the professional wrestling world (another cult favorite); and Purgatory, a movie about a woman wrongfully imprisoned in Africa.
+Roberts's other 1980s films include Night Eyes, an erotic thriller; Body Slam (1987), an action film set in the professional wrestling world (another cult favorite); and Purgatory, a film about a woman wrongfully imprisoned in Africa.
 Towards the end of the decade, Roberts recorded the reference footage of The Legend of Zelda used by producers during the creation of the animated adaptation.

 Roberts starred in the erotic thriller Inner Sanctum (1991) alongside Margaux Hemingway.
 In 1992, she played Kay Egan in Sins of Desire.
 She appeared on the cable series Hot Line in 1995, and in the video game The Pandora Directive in 1996.

 In 1998, Roberts took the role of Midge Pinciotti on the television sitcom That '70s Show.
 In her obituary in The Guardian, Ryan Gilbey praises "[h]er knowing performance" in this role, "slow on the uptake but growing dissatisfied with her life as a housewife".
 She left the series after the 3rd season in 2001, because her husband had become terminally ill, returning for a few special guest appearances in the 6th and 7th seasons in 2004.